shanelonergan/shanelonergan.github.io/_posts/2020-05-15-typescript-introduction.md

 ### Enum

 An enum is a way of giving  more friendly names to sets of numeric values.
-For example, you can give objects property values for different categories, but instead of having to label the category names as strings, you can label them as numbers.
-That saves confusion over spelling, capitalization, and other string semantics.
+For example, if you have an object property that can only be set to a set number of options, you can label them as numbers instead of strings.
+That saves confusion over spelling, capitalization, and other string semantics, while increasing code readability.

 ```ts
 enum Genre {